IST407-707/project-checkpoint-1-wellbeing-prediction/wellbeing_proposal.md

 The Modifiable Areal Unit Problem (MAUP) may affect the spatial analysis results, as aggregation or disaggregation of data into different geographic units can lead to different conclusions or biases.
 Health and Socioeconomic data are available at the county level while census data is available at both the county and tract level.
 The intent is to use census data at the tract level, but this will need to be discussed with stakeholders.

 Mitigation: Conduct sensitivity analysis to assess the impact of different geographic units on the analysis results.
 Use appropriate techniques (spatial interpolation or aggregation methods) to minimize the effects of MAUP.
-Flesh out the rationale behind the choice of geographic units and potential implications on the analysis outcomes.
-Engage with stakeholders to ensure transparency and understanding of the spatial analysis methods used.
+Flesh out the rationale behind the choice of geographic units and potential implications on the analysis outcome.
+Closely consult with stakeholders on spatial analysis methods used.

 ## Citations